Shadows are Bicategorical Traces: Introduction

-The results proven here suggest several interesting and natural next steps. \begin{enumerate} \item {\bf $\coTHH$ via shadows:} As discussed above, we cannot expect to study $\coTHH$ at a point-set level.
-The results here create an opportunity to define $\coTHH$ of a coalgebra spectrum as $\THH$ of its category of comodules. \item {\bf Functoriality of $\THH$:} One current challenge when studying $\THH$ of enriched $\infty$-categories is that the definition given in \cite{berman2022thh} is not known to be functorial.
-Having a working functorial construction would, for example, permit us to generalize the Morita invariance of shadows beyond bicategories. \item {\bf $\THH$ is a trace:} A key result in \cite{campbellponto2019thh} is that $\THH$ for bimodules over spectral categories itself is a shadow.
-In \cref{thm:thh shadow} we have generalized this result to a functor of $\infty$-categories valued in $\Ho(\V)$, however, the expectation is that it should lift to an $\infty$-categorical functor
+The results proven here suggest several interesting and natural next steps. \begin{enumerate} \item \textbf{Tricategorical Shadows:} As discussed in \cref{subsec:obstruction}, a key step in the proof of \cref{thm:main theorem} is an argument in categorical obstruction theory that characterizes pseudo-categorical $2$-truncated simplicial cocones (cf. \cref{sec:pseudo diag}).
+We venture that categorical obstruction theory can similarly be applied to define and study tricategorical shadows, via a characterization of the obstructions of $3$-truncated simplicial pseudo cocones. \item \textbf{coHochschild homology via shadows:} There is a natural definition of coHochschild homology (e.g., of coalgebra spectra \cite{hessshipley2021cothh, bohmann2018cothh,bgs2022cothh}), dual to that of Hochschild homology.
+Given this duality, there should be an axiomatic, shadow-type approach to coHochschild homology.
+However, since essentially the only examples of coalgebras in point-set models of spectra are suspension spectra \cite{perouxshipley2019coalgebras}, a strict bicategorical approach to studying coHochschild homology would be of limited interest for spectra, though there is an interesting strictly bicategorical approach in the differential graded context \cite{hessparentscott2009}, \cite{hess2016twisting}.
+The results here create an opportunity to define $\coTHH$ of a coalgebra spectrum as $\THH$ of its spectral category of comodules. \item \textbf{Functoriality of Hochschild homology:} One current challenge when studying Hochschild homology of enriched $\infty$-categories is that the definition given in \cite{berman2022thh} is not known to be functorial.
+Having a working functorial construction would, for example, permit us to generalize the Morita invariance of shadows beyond bicategories (\cref{rem:functoriality thh v}). \item \textbf{Hochschild homology as a trace:} A key result in \cite{campbellponto2019thh} is that $\THH$ for bimodules over spectral categories itself is a shadow.
+In \cref{thm:thh shadow} we generalize this result to a functor of $\infty$-categories valued in $\Ho(\V)$, however, the expectation is that it should lift to an $\infty$-categorical functor

-which should, under the right circumstances, even be $\V$-enriched, as has been discussed in \cref{conj:main}, if some theoretical challenges regarding enriched $(\infty,2)$-categories can be resolved (\cref{rmk:challenges}). \end{enumerate}
+which should, under the right circumstances, even be $\V$-enriched, as discussed in \cref{conj:main}, if some theoretical challenges regarding enriched $(\infty,2)$-categories can be resolved (\cref{rmk:challenges}). \end{enumerate}